 So be calm.
 Take a deep breath.
 Don’t rush to the end: you’re an expert in your field, invited to share your knowledge with senior leaders.
 Ultimately, your audience wants the same thing as you; to do better.
 Your presence in the room should encourage you and give you comfort knowing that your audience is there to help you realize your vision of impact, not to trip you up or criticize your idea.

-Key tip: feel yourself getting hot and flustered during your pitch?
+Key tip: feel yourself getting hot and flustered when pitching ideas to the C-suite?
 Don’t chase the tiger.
 It is tempting to want to bring this experience to a close as quickly as possible.
 Try not to fall into this trap, and if you feel yourself getting lost, a deep inhalation and exhalation can work wonders.
 What may feel like an eternity for you, where you can spend time gathering your thoughts, is the passing of a mere for moments for your audience.

 Essentials only – balance the risks with the opportunity